 I’ve wanted Fulani earrings since 2011.
-Finally I found these rare finds from the country of Mali and put them on as soon as I bought them.
+Finally, I found these rare finds from Mali and put them on as soon as I bought them.
 They’re a dream come true.
 Price: $20

 Shea Butter & Black Soap

 I wore my natural hair to work for the first time and it felt awesome!
-Some people might be surprised that it took 4-years for me to wear my natural hair to work but getting the courage to do so was a journey in it self.
+Some people might be surprised that it took four years for me to wear my natural hair to work but getting the courage to do so was a journey in itself.

-I remember first going natural.
+I remember when I first went natural.
 My eyes completely opened to this new world of hair.
 I spent most of my life being ashamed of my hair and for the first time, I learned there was a community of women who had the same feelings, concerns, and hopes for this revolutionary hair movement.
 I no longer felt alone.
-It was a beautiful moment in my life, one that I will cherish forever, because it taught me how to love myself.
-I finally looked in the mirror after years of doing so and saw a beautiful woman staring back at me.
+It was a beautiful moment in my life that I will cherish forever because it taught me how to love myself.
+I finally looked in the mirror and saw a beautiful woman staring back at me.

 Four years after my big chop and I am detached from the natural hair movement.
-All the information and misinformation began to get overwhelming.
-One article tells you Biotin and Castor Oil is great for hair growth, while another article tells you it’s not.
-One youtuber says mineral oil is the worst thing known to man (and hair), while another youtuber tells you there are some good ones out there.
+All of the information and misinformation began to get overwhelming.
+One article tells you biotin and castor oil is great for hair growth, while another article tells you it’s not.
+One Youtuber says mineral oil is the worst thing known to man (and hair), while another Youtuber tells you there are some good ones out there.
 So many experts, yet no one is really an expert.
 It almost felt like the blind leading the blind.

 The natural hair movement is one of the best and most powerful movements out there.
 I thank God it came into existence because I would’ve never known my hair.
 I would still be wearing weaves, thinking my hair is not capable of growing.
-I can’t thank the movement enough for my consciousness now but I’ve learned that MY HAIR is teaching me all that I’ve ever needed to know; Not a youtube vlogger or a blogger—the hair growing on top of my head.
-I can’t emphasize enough how important that is.
-Now, I am not as anal about my hair.
+I can’t thank the movement enough for my consciousness but I’ve learned that MY HAIR is teaching me all that I’ve ever needed to know.
 I wash it 1-2 times a month and do a protein treatment when I do.
 I moisturize it with water every day and an oil of choice (now its coconut oil).
 I take my hair, nails, and skin vitamins every single day.
-I doubled my intake of water, which is huge because I was one of those people who thought water was “nasty”.
-I honestly just let my hair do the talking and I am so amazed with its progress!
+I doubled my intake of water, which is huge because I was one of those people who thought water was “nasty.”
+I honestly just let my hair do the talking and I am so amazed by its progress!
 It’s not where it used to be but gradually getting there.
 When you first go natural, the excitement is there, and it should be, I never want to take that from anyone.
 But with time you will learn, like me, that your hair is the best teacher!

-Ma, your curls are just popping; let me take a picture of you
+Me: Ma, your curls are just popping; let me take a picture of you!

-I know they are.
-Okay, let me put on some lipstick
+Grandma: I know they are.
+Okay, let me put on some lipstick.